 The Q sends and receives Pitchbend Messages with a resolution of 14 bit.
-The pitchbend ranges are controlled by the Bend Range parameters in the Global menu and the Oscillator Edit menus.
+The pitchbend ranges are controlled by the Bend Range parameter in the Oscillator Edit menus.
 Pitchbend Messages can also be used as "Pitchbend" modulation source.

 Modulation Wheel